Lykoi Maine Coon Mix: Appearance, Traits & Does This Mix Really Exist?

 - Loyalty

 The Maine Coon is famously sociable and gentle, a cat that enjoys human companionship without being overly needy.
 They are often compared to dogs for their affectionate but independent nature.
+Learn more about the Maine Coon Personality in our ultimate guide.

 The Lykoi, on the other hand, is energetic, alert, and sometimes mischievous.
 They are curious hunters who form close bonds with their families and often follow their humans from room to room.